 The effects of gene VDR genotype are not restricted to infectious diseases.
-VDR SNPs have also been linked to autoimmune diseases such as type 1 diabetes 110, multiple sclerosis ^{111, 112}, Graves disease 113, rheumatoid arthritis 114, and SLE 114.
-However, it should be recognized that not all studies of VDR genotype have shown associations with autoimmune disease 115.
-Likewise, genetic variations within the vitamin D system are not restricted to the VDR gene.
-SNPs within the CYP27B1 gene have also been shown to affect susceptibility to autoimmune disease 116-118.
-However, perhaps the most well characterized inherited variations within the vitamin D system are provided by the gene for the vitamin D binding protein (DBP).
-For example, coding-region variations in the DBP gene produce proteins whose serum concentration and affinity for vitamin D metabolites varies significantly 119.
-Studies by our group have shown that differences in serum concentration and genotype of DBP play a pivotal role in modulating the bioavailability of 25OHD to target cells such as monocytes 120.
-Specifically, antibacterial responses to 25OHD appear to be more pronounced with low affinity forms of DBP encoded by the gene polymorphisms commonly referred to as Group-Specific (Gc)1S and Gc2, when compared to high affinity forms of DBP such Gc1F.
-This suggests that monocytes respond to 'free' rather than DBP-bound 25OHD (see Figure 2).
-The role of DBP as a determinant of bioavailable vitamin D has been further emphasized by recent studies showing that in healthy adults free rather than total 25OHD is the best correlate of bone mineral density 121.
-It will be interesting in future studies to see if non-classical responses to vitamin D are also linked to DBP concentration and genotype.
-To date the link between DBP genotype and human immune function has only been assessed in one report, which described an association between the Gc2 allele and active TB 122.
-However, this was only observed for a cohort of patients with low vitamin D status and so the contribution of DBP genotype to disease activity is difficult to interpret in this setting.
+VDR SNPs have also been linked to autoimmune diseases such as type 1 diabetes,110 MS,^{111,112} Graves disease,113 rheumatoid arthritis114 and SLE.114 However, it should be recognized that not all studies of VDR genotype have shown associations with autoimmune disease.115 Likewise, genetic variations within the vitamin D system are not restricted to the VDR gene.
+SNPs within the CYP27B1 gene have also been shown to affect susceptibility to autoimmune disease.^{116-118} However, perhaps the most well-characterized inherited variations within the vitamin D system are provided by the gene for the vitamin D-binding protein (DBP).
+For example, coding-region variations in the DBP gene produce proteins whose serum concentration and affinity for vitamin D metabolites varies significantly.119 Studies by our group have shown that differences in serum concentration and genotype of DBP play a pivotal role in modulating the bioavailability of 25OHD to target cells such as monocytes.120 Specifically, antibacterial responses to 25OHD appear to be more pronounced with low affinity forms of DBP encoded by the gene polymorphisms commonly referred to as group-specific (Gc)1S and Gc2, when compared with high affinity forms of DBP such Gc1F.
+This suggests that monocytes respond to 'free' rather than DBP-bound 25OHD (see Fig. 2).
+The role of DBP as a determinant of bioavailable vitamin D has been further emphasized by recent studies showing that in healthy adults free rather than total 25OHD is the best correlate of BMD.121 It will be interesting in future studies to see whether nonclassical responses to vitamin D are also linked to DBP concentration and genotype.
+To date, the link between DBP genotype and human immune function has only been assessed in one report, which described an association between the Gc2 allele and active TB.122 However, this was only observed for a cohort of patients with low vitamin D status, and so the contribution of DBP genotype to disease activity is difficult to interpret in this setting.

-It is important to recognize that studies linking inherited variations in VDR, CYP27B1 and DBP genes and the immunomodulatory actions of vitamin D have involved substantial differences in population size, making it difficult to make firm conclusions about the relative impact of these variations compared to effects of vitamin D status alone.
-For example, the improved response of TB patients following treatment with vitamin D involved only 12 patients with the VDR tt genotype out of a total of 12673.
-However, other studies have involved much larger populations.
-Notably, a recent Genome-Wide Association Study of almost 34,000 individuals has shown that gene variants of DBP act as an inherited determinant of serum vitamin D status by influencing the serum concentrations of DBP 123 which are known to be linked to serum levels of 250HD and 1,25(OH)2D ^{124, 125}.
-Thus, circulating levels of DBP and binding affinity for vitamin D metabolites as determined by DBP/Gc genotype may not only determine the bioavailability of 250HD to target cells but may also influence the overall level of vitamin D in circulation (see Figure 2).
-To add another level of complexity to this particular facet of vitamin D physiology, it is important to recognize that DBP can also function as a macrophage-activation factor (MAF)

-when glycosylated 126.
-Recent studies have shown that the MAF activity of DBP may be beneficial in protecting against lung diseases such as chronic obstructive pulmonary disease 127.
+It is important to recognize that studies linking inherited variations in VDR, CYP27B1 and DBP genes and the immunomodulatory actions of vitamin D have involved substantial differences in population size, making it difficult to make firm conclusions about the relative impact of these variations compared with effects of vitamin D status alone.
+For example, the improved response of patients with TB following treatment with vitamin D involved only 12 patients with the VDR tt genotype out of a total of 126.73 However, other studies have involved much larger populations.
+Notably, a recent Genome-Wide Association Study of almost 34 000 individuals has shown that gene variants of DBP act as an inherited determinant of serum vitamin D status by influencing the serum concentrations of DBP123 which are known to be linked to serum levels of 25OHD and 1,25(OH)2D.^{124,125} Thus, circulating levels of DBP and binding affinity for vitamin D metabolites as determined by DBP/Gc genotype may not only determine the bioavailability of 25OHD to target cells but may also influence the overall level of vitamin D in circulation (see Fig. 2).
+To add another level of complexity to this particular facet of vitamin D physiology, it is important to recognize that DBP can also function as a macrophage-activation factor (MAF) when glycosylated.126 Recent studies have shown that the MAF activity of DBP may be beneficial in protecting against lung diseases such as chronic obstructive pulmonary disease.127